tanszejin/SC1015-Mini-Project/README.md

 To clean up the dataset, we will implement a cleaning function on the audio files from the dataset to remove any possible noise from the background.

 ## Exploratory analysis and data visualisation:
-We will plot the data in heatmaps, box plots, violin plots, scatter plots, multi-variate scatter plots and more.
+We will explore the daset's metadata and plot them in boxplots, histograms and violin plots.
+We will then use audio analysis techniques to explore the audio data, such as waveforms, spectrograms, MFCC heatmaps, scatterplots and more.

 ## Pattern recognition:
 We will then find the correlation coefficients of each pair of attributes and plot them in a correlation matrix.

 ## Machine learning:
 We will use the dataset to train a neural network, classification tree and random forest, then analyse the prediction accuracies.

 ## Intelligent decision:
 Finally, with the results obtained, we will determine which machine learning method is the most effective for this task